The HistoryAccess.com Interviews:

 Q. What were your emotions as you walked through the house in the last episode, hearing those voices?

-Q. Who was your least favorite of the cast members?
+Q. Who were your favorites, among the cast members?

 A. I wouldn’t tell you that!
 It would change from time to time.
 (Pause.)
 I actually was really fond of everybody.
 It was a remarkably friendly and supportive company.
 They were lovely to me.

-Q. Any thought at all of revisiting 165 Eaton Place now?
+Q. Any thought of revisiting 165 Eaton Place now?

-A. No. I don’t think we could.
-I wouldn’t do it again.
+A. I wouldn’t do it again.
 I think it’s better to leave well alone.
 We know that we did a really good television series.
 (See here for an update.)

-Q. I want to mention a spoiler alert at this point, to readers of this interview – I’m going to ask you about a climactic moment in the last season.
+Q. I want to mention a spoiler alert at this point for people reading this interview.
+I’m going to ask you about a climactic moment in the last season.

 Q. My question is about the traumatic night in the wake of the stock market crash.
+This is one of the greatest hours of TV in the medium’s history, in my opinion.
 Why did Rose survive and James succumb?

 Q. Thank you for your time.